Exploring today's technology for tomorrow's possibilities

 While it includes all the latest hardware and features, the HP Spectre Folio has a classic feel that underscores a level of comfort rarely associated with such a powerful device.

-Users typically single out laptops that are light and small for their portability, but overall comfort and ease-of-use can still be critical factors.
+Users typically single out laptops that are light and small for their portability, but overall comfort and ease of use can still be critical factors.

-The addition of the all genuine leather balances the best of the past and future, combining the comfort of a leather-bound book and the compact potential of a PC.
+The addition of all genuine leather balances the best of the past and future, combining the comfort of a leather-bound book and the compact potential of a PC.